 We have a situation like this:

 - Many different projects and subprojects that all map to the same repository

 I would like to be able to configure RedMine to import the repository only once and then use it for all projects and subprojects.

-#1 Updated by Michael Venzke almost 8 years ago
+#1 Updated by Michael Venzke about 8 years ago

 I second this.

 We have 1 svn repository that houses all our projects under separate paths.
 At first, I was fine with just making each project point to a specific path within the repository, but now we're having issues linking revisions and using revision comment commands.

 The problem comes into play because of our layout, which we're not willing to change as it's tied to how we want to do it.
 We have some projects that have trunk/tags/qa/etc subfolders, and then within each of those are the subproject folders, rather than each having their own trunk/tags/etc.

 This means that any time we commit to a branch or our qa commits, they don't work with redmine, as the repository for the project is configured as superproject/trunk/subproject, so we can only use redmine associations on trunk commits, which doesn't let us track other things that we use redmine issues for.

 I'm not exactly sure how you would resolve this and still not screw up other cases where revisions numbers aren't transferable across projects.
 One way I'd think would be to look at the repository path, and tell that one is a subset of another, but that could be tricky and not guaranteed to always remain the case if someone later changes the repository.